-Have you ever heard that old saying “we go together like peas and carrots”?
-Until I forayed into the world of gardening, I never knew quite what meant because, personally, I never thought peas and carrots complemented each other that well on my dinner plate.
+Have you ever heard that old saying “we go together like peas and carrots?”
+Until I forayed into the world of gardening, I never quite knew what meant because, personally, I never thought peas and carrots complemented each other that well on my dinner plate.
 However, I found a much better explanation.
 As it turns out, peas and carrots are what are known as “companion plants.”
 Companion vegetable plants, when planted next to one another, help each other grow.
-Each plant in this type of relationship takes advantage of the benefit offered by the other, whether it be deterring pests, attracting beneficial insects, or providing nutrients or shade.
+Each plant in this type of relationship takes advantage of the benefit offered by the other, whether it be deterring pests, attracting beneficial insects, providing nutrients, or shade.

 Sometimes plants are considered companions simply because they have similar growing requirements in terms of soil conditions, climate, etc. Whenever you decide to plant anything, you should learn about the plants that are companions to it in order to maximize your plants’ performance.
 This is exactly what I did with my cranberry plants.
 Read on to learn more about plants that grow well with cranberries.